low-earth-orbit/notes/web-dev-starter-guide.md

 # Web Development Starter Guide

-This guide is created to offer useful information to those interested in pursuing a career in full-stack web development, whether they are computer science students or come from a non-CS background.
+This guide is created to offer a study guide to those interested in pursuing a career in full-stack web development, whether they are computer science students or come from a non-CS background.

-If you're a computer science student, the ideal time to start following this guide is right after having a foundation in programming, typically after completing your first year of study.
+If you're a computer science student, the ideal time to start following this guide is right after having a foundation in programming, typically after completing your first semester of study.

 If you come from a non-CS background, this guide requires a basic understanding of computer science, such as completing [CS50](https://pll.harvard.edu/course/cs50-introduction-computer-science).